Dan Ratushny: Coaching career

 He served as assistant coach at the University of Ottawa in 2004-05.

 From 2009 until 2011, Ratushny was the head coach of the Swiss National League B team EHC Olten.
 In 2011, he became head coach of the Straubing Tigers of the Deutsche Eishockey Liga (DEL) for three seasons.
 In the 2011-12 season, he led the Tigers to the DEL playoff semifinals and was named DEL Coach of the Year.

 He signed with EC Red Bull Salzburg of the Austrian Hockey League (EBEL) in 2014 and was named head coach of the Austrian national team.
 Ratushny guided Salzburg to the championship his first year, repeating this success the following season (2015–16).

 In April 2016, he was named head coach of Lausanne HC of the Swiss top-flight National League A (NLA).
 In May 2016, he stepped down from his position as head coach of the Austrian national team to focus on his job in Lausanne.
 He guided the team to a fourth-place finish in the 2016-17 regular season, while being named NLA Regular Season Coach of the Year.
 Ratushny was sacked on October 11, 2017, after LHC had garnered twelve points from the first ten games of the 2017-18 season.

+Other work

+Ratushny makes a brief speaking appearance as a passenger aboard Jack and Victor's flight to Toronto in "Dug", an episode of the Scottish sitcom Still Game.